anagha-microsoft/databricks-workshops/iot/ReadMe.md

 # 1.0.
 About
-This is a workshop showcasing an end to end Azure IoT solution as referenced [here](decks/ReferenceArchitecture.pdf).<br>
+This is a workshop showcasing most aspects of an end to end Azure IoT solution as referenced [here](decks/ReferenceArchitecture.pdf).<br>
 ![ReferenceArchitecture](images/ReferenceArchitecture.png)

 It covers:<br>